scriptrdotio/howto/architecture/scriptr_solution_architect_document.md

 You can then schedule the execution of all the unit tests so they are ran automatically.
 While you can manually schedule the execution of a script (unit tests are scripts) a better approach it to write a small script (scheduled as well) that will list all the unit tests in the current account (the Continuous Integration account), and schedule the execution of any script that has not be already scheduled.
 For more on scheduling scripts, please refer to the [corresponding how-to](../cron/create_cron_job.md).

 *Note: thanks to the flexibility of scriptr.io, there are many ways of automating the execution of the unit tests in the integration test account.
-For example, you can also create a script that regularly list all unit tests in the account, then queue a task to execute that script.*
+For example, you can also create a script that regularly lists all unit tests in the account, then queue a task to execute each test.*

 ![continuous integration testing](./continuous-integration-testing.PNG)

 *Figure 8 - Automatic Continuous Integration testing*

+### Staging
+To create a staging environment, you can simply create a new scriptr.io account (e.g. stagin account) and associate it with the corresponding Github account, and also enabling automatic deploy (same as for continuous integration testing).
+However, if you also mean to run load tests, they this depends on the environment you have selected:

+- If you are on a paid shared environment, you must ask for a customized throtling that is identical to what you will ask for production.
+This will of course incur additional charges.
+- You can opt for a dedicated environment to host your staging account.

 **ToC**
 - [Environment configuations](./scriptr_solution_architect_document.md#environment-configurations) you can have on scriptr.io